logopolop/RapidQuizz/README.md

 <br />

-RapidQuizz is an iOS Quiz Game made with swift 5.
+RapidQuizz is an iOS Quiz Game made with Swift 5.

 All the questions are provided by [*Open Trivia DB API*](https://opentdb.com/api_config.php).